 Introduction to Best Web Analytics Tools

 Data is one of the most important and essential components which is driving businesses and brands around the world.
 That is why companies need to analyze data in a strategic and comprehensive manner so that they can adapt to the changing demands and conditions of both customers and global economies.

-Data managers, therefore, need to track statistics and interpret data in a manner that allows them to make good choices regarding marketing campaigns and growth strategy.
+Data managers, therefore, need to track statistics and interpret data in a manner that allows them to make good choices regarding marketing campaigns and growth strategies.
 These decisions, in turn, affect the long-term success and failure of any company.
 Today, brands, both big and small, are therefore focused on using different data techniques to help them to track sales, stock, upcoming orders, expenses, and many other elements.

 Web analytics tools are applications that help in the measurement, collection, analysis, and reporting of web data, with the goal of understanding and optimizing the usage of the web.
 However, they are not just used for measuring web traffic but are a great tool for business and market research on one hand and can improve the effectiveness and usability of a particular website on the other hand.

 In addition, web analytics applications can also help a company decide the results of advertising campaigns.
 By understanding the traffic to a website and popularity trends, brands can get a clearer grasp on market research, which can help them implement better and more successful campaigns that address their target audience in a much-enhanced manner than before.

 While every brand understands that investing in web analytics tools and resources is an important aspect of ensuring success, it is only people who can understand the true value of data.
 It goes without saying that while all web analytics tools cannot be used by a said organization, understanding them can help brands to use the relevant ones for their own benefit and advantage.

-But at the same time, it is important to know that using multiple web analytics tools can help brands to gain unique insights while at the same time increase the success rate of the organization as well.
+But at the same time, it is important to know that using multiple web analytics tools can help brands to gain unique insights while at the same time increasing the success rate of the organization as well.
 Depending on whether your business is small, mid-level, or large, web analytics tools can help brands to understand data in a more strategic and comprehensive manner than ever before.

 As it has been established that web analytics tools are the basis of success and failure for companies, here are some of the popular web analytics tools that can help them in the process.

-Best web analytics tools are as follows:
+The best web analytics tools are as follows:

 1. Google Analytics

 One of the most popular web analytics tools, it provides brands with a lot of relevant data about website traffic on one hand and is also a web analytics free tool, making it ideal for blogs and authority websites.
 Google Analytics was launched by Google in November 2005 and is today one of the most widely used web analytics on the internet.
 In addition,

 Google Analytics also offers two additional versions of the tool: a subscription-based Google Analytics premium which is basically for enterprise users, and Google Analytics for Mobile apps that allow brands to gather data from Android and iOS apps.
 Some of the most useful elements of web analytics Google are as follows: a.
 This tool allows users to view their most important web analytics data first. b.
-Google analytics allows users to find out which online campaigns bring the most traffic and conversions, therefore allowing brands to measure individual success and failure. c.
-Google analytics allows users to determine where the best visitors to a particular website are located, around the globe.
+Google Analytics allows users to find out which online campaigns bring the most traffic and conversions, therefore allowing brands to measure individual success and failure. c.
+Google Analytics allows users to determine where the best visitors to a particular website are located, around the globe.

-This tool provides users with valuable insights about what visitors are searching for on their website.
+This tool provides users with valuable insights about what visitors are searching for on their websites.
 All in all, Google Analytics has a lot of amazing features that are completely free, making it particularly ideal for brands/ organizations who have just entered the world of web analytics tools.

 Another web analytics tool, Clicky, is a free tool only when used on a single website that garners less than 3000 page views on a regular basis.
 However, there are pro plans available on this tool that can give brands access to a more varied set of features.
-One of the most standout features of clicky is that it provides data in real time and is up to date.
+One of the standout features of Clicky is that it provides data in real-time and is up to date.
 This means that the web analytics metrics are updated on a constant basis, thereby allowing users to have a complete picture of how their website is functioning and how the metrics are being changed.

-Some other impressive features of clicky include the following: a.
+Some other impressive features of Clicky include the following: a.
 This tool allows users to track individual visitors.
-By adding the names and email address of visitors, clicky allows you to track visitors in a comprehensive manner. b.
-The tool offers users action based alerts to all its users.
-Besides standard per-page heatmaps.
+By adding the names and email addresses of visitors, clicky allows you to track visitors in a comprehensive manner. b.
+The tool offers users action-based alerts to all its users besides standard per-page heatmaps.
 Clicky also lets users view heatmaps for individual visitor sessions, including segmentation.
 For example, users can view heatmaps only for visitors who completed a specific goal.

 Though it has a premium price, Mint is a great tool that is worth the money, thanks to its amazing set of features and data features.